jeanbernard/Calcula_Tu_Salario/README.md

 #Getting Started

-Thank you stopping by and taking an interest in the repo :]
+Thank you for stopping by and taking an interest in the repo :]

 This project is a work in progress so i'll post here what you should consider if you wanna check it out: